caseyanderson/text_processing/pre-flight.md

 ### Xcode / The Command Line Tools

-Do you have Xcode on your computer?
-To check to see if you have Xcode on your CPU, go to the terminal and execute `xcode-select -p`.
+Do you have Xcode?
+To check go to the terminal and execute `xcode-select -p`.

 * If `/Applications/Xcode.app/Contents/Developer` (or something similar) appears as a response proceed to the next step.
-* If anything else happens download and install `Xcode` from [here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
+* If anything else happens download and install `Xcode` from [here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) before moving on.

 Enter `xcode-select --install` into the terminal, which should result in something like this: